KxSystems/prometheus-kdb-exporter/docs/examples.md

 q ../q/exporter.q -p 8080
 ```

-Next we are required to initialize a Docker environment containing a single Prometheus instance and a Grafana dashboard.
+Next we initialize a Docker environment containing a single Prometheus instance and a Grafana dashboard.
 This accesses the kdb+ exporter from the local machine at port 8080.
-If you wish to use it for multiple targets or service discovery, refer to the Prometheus documentation.
+To use it for multiple targets or service discovery, refer to the Prometheus documentation.

 Initializing the Docker environment varies between Windows, macOS and Linux.

-### Windows and macOS &nbsp; :fontawesome-brands-windows: &nbsp; :fontawesome-brands-apple:
+### Windows and macOS

 To run Prometheus and Grafana, enter the supplied `DockerCompose` directory and run